 While considering aesthetics of this product, I experimented the enclosure with cotton materials to give fluffy and playful feeling.
 However, it turned out that the cotton would twine the fan and prevent it from spinning.

-I wrapped the white cardboard with a layer of white paper tape to make the edges look neater and cleaner, and also a cardboard base with "Today is a new day" slogan.
+I wrapped the white cardboard with a layer of white paper tape to make the edges look neater and cleaner, and also a cardboard base with "Today is a new day", a sentence that inspires people.